AimeTPGM/HelloWorldJavaMicroServiceWithMongoDB/Readme.md

 > http://localhost:8085/newName?name=whatever

-then 'whatever' name will be stored in your MongoDB; database name: hello
+then 'whatever' name will be stored in your MongoDB; database name: helloworld, collection: name

 want to see the query of all record?